The Emporium Gazette

 The front porch, a perfect place to sit, sip, sample life and put down for all time your thoughts and views about whatever.
 You can use a very fast computer if you have one.

 'Dear Diary.
 Today I thought I'd become a writer, but I'll wait until tomorrow and then, work in the backroom.'

-Bob Nailor is author of "2012: Timeline Apocalypse" and is included in several anthologies and collections.
+Bob Nailor is author of "The Secret Voice," an Amish-Christian story, "Pangaea, Eden Lost," an adventure story, "Three Steps: The Journeys of Ayrold," a Celtic fantasy, and "2012: Timeline Apocalypse," an end-of-time tale.
+He is also included in several anthologies and collections.
 Check his website at www.bobnailor.com

 No portion of any article or other writing in this electronic publication may be copied, used or otherwise taken by any person or organization for any purpose or reason whatsoever without the express written permission of the Emporium Gazette.Contact Bob Nailor at Lore @ rolian.com

 Just be sure to remove spaces from around '@'

 Be sure to state "Emporium Gazette Request" in Subject Header